The Tampa Bay Phoenix Club is a PRIVATE MEMBERSHIP club.

 Any edge play must be cleared with DMs/staff first to make sure we can accommodate it and to ensure your play isn’t accidentally interrupted mid-scene.
 We do our best to accommodate players and their scenes.
 (Fire play/fire cupping, knife scenes, etc.) At this time, due to Covid, we are NOT allowing medical play or other play that can spill blood or other bodily fluids.

-- We have a mandatory face mask policy.
+- We have a mandatory face mask dress code rule.
 You MUST wear a cloth or similar material face covering that covers your nose AND your mouth at ALL times.
 Even when playing.
 The only exception is if you are eating and sitting at a table.
 Otherwise, your mask must be on.
 If we have to remind you three times to put your mask on, we will ask you to leave (no refund).
 We will have a limited number of masks available for sale (touchless pay/credit/debit card only).

 - Players assume ALL risk for their activities and attendance.
 In a post-Covid world, we cannot guarantee anything.